Resolved to be Blessed

 3. Resolve to Be Blessed by Not Sitting with Scoffers

-Nor sit in the seat of scoffers.
-A scoffer, per 2 Peter 3:3, follows sinful desires, mocks Christian beliefs (especially judgment), and boasts about their own.
-They interpret reality differently to justify sin—claiming the world has always continued unchanged, ignoring the flood.
+The blessed do not sit in the seat of scoffers.
+A scoffer follows sinful desires, mocks others (especially Christian beliefs), and boasts in their own (2 Pet.
+3:3).
+They interpret differently—claiming the world continues unchanged, ignoring Noah's flood.

 4. Resolve to Be Blessed by Delighting in God's Word

 But his delight is in the law of the Lord.
-What makes a person happy is not mere reading but delighting—taking pleasure in God's word, running to it like fleeing corruption.
+What makes one happy isn't mere reading—it's delighting, taking pleasure, running to Scripture like fleeing corruption.
+As Charles Simeon said, it reveals promises like marrow to the soul and ways to glorify God.

-"Law" (Torah) means instruction, pointing the right direction—like God's finger writing the Ten Commandments.
-It shows our need for Christ, whose perfect life and death justify us.
+"Law" (Torah) means instruction, pointing the right way—like God's finger writing the Ten Commandments.
+It reveals our need for Christ, whose perfect life and death justify us.
 Trust in Christ now for unlosable blessing.

 5. Resolve to Be Blessed by Concentrating on God's Word

-And on his law he meditates day and night.
+In His law he meditates day and night.
 Meditation crowds the mind with God's words, overtaking inner monologue.
-It means to proclaim, mutter, utter aloud—like preaching to oneself.
+It's proclaiming—muttering, uttering aloud—like preaching to oneself.

 6. Resolve to Be Blessed by a Fruitful Life

-He is like a tree planted by streams of water, which yields its fruit in its season, and its leaf does not wither.
+He is like a tree firmly planted by streams of water, which yields its fruit in its season and its leaf does not wither.
 In all that he does, he prospers.
+(Psalm 1:3)

 More Sermons from Pastor Jeremy Menicucci